Kc2693/BYOB/README.md

   ```

 #### POST `api/v1/muscle-groups`
- * REQUIRED parameters in the body of your response:
+ * REQUIRED parameters in the body of your request:
    * muscle_group:  The name of the muscle group.
 This does not have to be unique.
    * targeted_area: The specific area.
 This is a **unique** key.
 For muscle-groups that will only have one targeted area, it is recommended to put 'Total'.
    * train_with: Other muscle groups that are recommended to be trained with this muscle group.
- * If successful, response will give you back the ID of the newly created group.
+ * If successful, response will give back the ID of the newly created group.

   Example request body:
   ```